Who can apply?

 - sports participants (been previously authorized letter by Ministry of Culture and Sports, Spain);

-- business travelers (with the provision of: an invitation from a Spanish company, a copy of the ID card of the signatory of the invitation, a copy of the first page of the applicant's passport, air tickets booking in English + USB with the above documents scanned in PDF format);
+- Business (with the provision of: an invitation from a Spanish company, a copy of the ID card of the signatory of the invitation, a copy of the first page of the applicant's passport, air tickets booking in English, a copy of the positive report from the Chamber of Commerce and Industry of the Embassy of Spain in Moscow);

 - truck drivers, pilots including air hostess and steward;